 Coastal zone management is a constantly evolving challenge.
 Civil engineers and coastal professionals are under increasing pressure to manage the competing interests of environmental protection, population growth and the impacts of climate change.
 It’s essential to keep abreast of the latest research and techniques available to achieve this.

 As part of the ICE Knowledge Water Programme 2019, over 200 coastal management professionals will join forces in La Rochelle to focus on new approaches to coastal engineering that integrate planning and ‘place-shaping.’
 This year, there’s a huge focus on encouraging bold adaptation to coastal change whilst also balancing environmental and community concerns.

 Join the world’s leading coastal management experts sharing breakthrough projects and best practice.
 Key learning outcomes for delegates include:

 Engineering multiple benefits

-- The multiple benefits of coastal engineering: the great examples of engineering responses to coastal change being packaged with environmental improvement, sense of place and community, and economic growth
+Learn through practical case studies how engineering responses to coastal change can lead to environmental improvements, sense of place and community, and economic growth

-- Moving infrastructure from ‘grey’ to ‘green’: how transport, energy and other infrastructure providers can best integrate with the broader coastal management picture, including the need to adapt to coastal change and improve the coastal environment
+Explore how transport, energy and other infrastructure providers can best integrate with the broader coastal management picture – including the need to adapt to coastal change and improve the coastal environment

 Register your interest